Agent Learning via Early Experience: Experiments

 \subsection{Effectiveness}

-We evaluate across eight environments spanning multi-turn tool use, web navigation, and more (Table~\ref{tab:all_benchmarks}).
-All models are trained with the same prompt format and decoding strategy.
+We evaluate across eight environments that span multi-turn tool use, web navigation, and more in Table~\ref{tab:all_benchmarks}.
+All three models are trained with the same prompt format and decoding strategy.
 Per environment, our methods use exactly the same step budget as imitation learning.

-\textbf{Overall Gains.} Early experience improves over imitation learning in nearly all settings and with both model sizes.
-Implicit World Modeling (IWM) yields steady gains in structured simulators and transactional sites (\texttt{ALFWorld}/\texttt{ScienceWorld} +2.3 to +5.5; \texttt{WebShop} +11.3 to +18.4).
-Self-Reflection (SR) delivers the largest jumps when tasks require multi-step reasoning and constraint satisfaction (\texttt{TravelPlanner} +12.8 to +15.0; \texttt{ScienceWorld} +13.3; \texttt{BFCLv3} +8.0 on the 3B model).
-Even on the most challenging settings, the gains are consistent though smaller in absolute terms (\texttt{WebArena} +1.2 to +3.6; \texttt{SearchQA} +0.6 to +3.3).
+\textbf{Overall Gains.} Early experience improves over imitation learning in all settings across model sizes.
+Implicit world modeling (IWM) yields steady gains in structured environments (\texttt{ALFWorld}/\texttt{ScienceWorld} +2.3 to +5.5; \texttt{WebShop} +11.3 to +18.4).
+Self-reflection (SR) delivers the largest jumps when tasks require multi-step reasoning and constraint satisfaction (\texttt{TravelPlanner} +12.8 to +15.0; \texttt{ScienceWorld} +13.3; \texttt{BFCLv3} +8.0 on the 3B model).

-\textbf{Action-Space Perspective.} Across our eight environments, the action spaces fall into three regimes. \emph{Closed and finite action sets} (\eg, \texttt{ALFWorld} for embodied navigation, \texttt{ScienceWorld} for scientific procedures, and \texttt{TravelPlanner} for itinerary planning) present a small, fixed list of admissible actions from the start.
+\textbf{Action-Space Perspective.} Across our eight environments, the action spaces fall into three categories. \emph{Closed and finite action sets} (\eg, \texttt{ALFWorld} for embodied navigation, \texttt{ScienceWorld} for scientific procedures, and \texttt{TravelPlanner} for itinerary planning) present a small, fixed list of admissible actions from the start.
 Here, IWM helps the policy internalize transition regularities, while SR adds targeted corrections for long-horizon plans (\eg, large SR gains on \texttt{TravelPlanner}). \emph{Structured but large action sets} (\eg, \texttt{BFCLv3} for terminal tasks and \texttt{Tau-Bench} for multi-domain APIs) require selecting from many typed tools with arguments and sequencing them correctly.
-In this setting, early experience reduces tool misuse and improves ordering; SR often helps more when policy errors are primarily logical. \emph{Open action sets} (\eg, \texttt{SearchQA} with free-form search queries, \texttt{WebArena} with fine-grained web element interactions) allow a vast number of possible actions, often combinatorial in nature.
+In this setting, early experience reduces tool misuse and improves ordering; SR often helps more when policy errors are logical. \emph{Open action sets} (\eg, \texttt{SearchQA} with free-form search queries, \texttt{WebArena} with fine-grained web element interactions) allow a vast number of possible actions, often combinatorial in nature.
 These are the hardest regimes; nevertheless, early experience still yields reliable gains by turning exploratory rollouts into dense training signals without requiring rewards.